vcappuccio/Ansible-Campus-Collapsed-Core/README.md

 - `Makefile` included to shortcut many of the commands
 - Docker container provided for those that want execute in an isolated environment.
+- EVE-NG lab for importing my toplogy has been added in `files/eve-ng_lab`

 ## Topology